-As of May 1, 2013, helmets are mandatory in Manitoba for cyclists under 18 years of age, infants and toddlers riding on bike trailers or bike carriers and toddlers on tricycles.
+Helmets are mandatory in Manitoba for cyclists under 18 years of age, infants and toddlers riding on bike trailers or bike carriers and toddlers on tricycles and push bikes.

-- One that fits your head.
-Head sizes and shapes vary so try different models to find the one that fits you best.
+- fits your head.
+Head sizes and shapes vary, so try different models to find the one that fits you best.

-- Features such as straps and webbing that are easy to adjust, airflow vents to keep you cool on hot days, and a visor.
+- has features such as straps and webbing that are easy to adjust, airflow vents to keep you cool on hot days and a visor.

-- The price of bike helmets can range from $10 to several hundred dollars.
-As long as the helmet is certified, it meets the safety standards.
-So just because a helmet is more expensive, it doesn’t mean it offers more protection.
+The price of bike helmets can range from $10 to several hundred dollars.
+If the helmet is certified, it meets the safety standards.
+Just because a helmet is more expensive, it doesn’t mean it offers more protection.

-- When buying a helmet for your child, buy the size that fits your child right now, not a helmet that he/she will grow into.
+When buying a helmet for your child, you must buy the size that fits your child right now, not a helmet they will grow into.

 For your helmet to protect you, it must fit properly